apache/dolphinscheduler/docs/docs/en/guide/resource/udf-manage.md

 - Create UDF function

-> Click "`Create UDF Function`", enter the UDF function parameters, select the UDF resource, and click "`Submit`" to create the UDF function.
+> Click "`Create UDF Function`", enter the UDF function parameters, select the UDF resource, and click `Submit` to create the UDF function.
 > Currently, only supports temporary UDF functions of `HIVE`.

 - UDF function name: Enter the name of the UDF function.